jglev/emacs-org-mode-for-the-laity/README.md

 			1. Follow the instructions at the website linked above.
 				* The Varible name should be "`HOME`".
 				* The Value should be your main user directory (`C:\Users\Your_User_Name`).
-			2. Open Notepad.
+			1. Open Notepad.
-			3. Paste the contents from [the .emacs file from this repository](https://raw.githubusercontent.com/publicus/emacs-org-mode-for-the-laity/master/.emacs ".emacs file content") into the Notepad window.
+			1. Paste the contents from [the .emacs file from this repository](https://raw.githubusercontent.com/publicus/emacs-org-mode-for-the-laity/master/.emacs ".emacs file content") into the Notepad window.
-			4. In Notepad, click `File -> Save As...`
+			1. In Notepad, click `File -> Save As...`
-			5. Under `File name`, type "`.emacs`"
+			1. Under `File name`, type "`.emacs`"
-			6. Under `Save as type`, choose "All Files" (If you don't do this, Textedit will add "`.txt`" to the filename, which will cause Emacs to ignore it.
+			1. Under `Save as type`, choose "All Files" (If you don't do this, Textedit will add "`.txt`" to the filename, which will cause Emacs to ignore it.
-			7. Open Emacs.
+			1. Open Emacs.
 You'll know that it can find your .emacs file if it asks you at the bottom of the window whether you want to install a package (see below).
 		* (The other main way to do this is to go to `C:\Users\Your_User_Name\AppData\Roaming`.
 This is the directory where Emacs on Windows seems to look by default.
     	* For Windows, you can [alternatively paste the file](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/Location-of-init-file.html "GNU.org: Naming .emacs in Windows") so that it is named `_emacs`, if your system won't let you name a file starting with a period.
 1. In a text editor (ha, preferably not Emacs), open the `.emacs` file you just saved.
 Find the code chunk that starts with the line `(setq org-agenda-files (quote (`.
 Replace the lines below that with the folder(s) where you plan to keep the files you want to use with `org-mode`.
 1. Start Emacs.
 If Emacs can see the `.emacs` file you moved in the step above, it should ask you whether you would like to install a series of add-ons (Press "Y" on your keyboard for each).
-1. You may then need to close and re-open Emacs.
+1. Close and then re-open Emacs to let the changes take full effect.
-1. If all goes well, when you open Emacs, you should be greeted with some helpful reminder text.
+1. If all goes well, when you open Emacs, you should be greeted with some helpful text about org-mode.